pingcap/docs/reference/system-databases/metrics-schema.md

 ---
-title: METRICS_SCHEMA
+title: Metrics Schema
-summary: Learn the `METRICS_SCHEMA` system table.
+summary: Learn the `METRICS_SCHEMA` schema.
 category: reference
 ---

 # Metrics Schema

-To dynamically observe and compare cluster conditions in different time periods, the SQL diagnosis system introduces cluster monitoring system tables.
-All monitoring tables are in `metrics_schema`, and you can query the monitoring information using SQL statements.
-In fact, the data of the three monitoring-related summary tables ([`metrics_summary`](/reference/system-databases/metrics-summary.md), [`metrics_summary_by_label`](/reference/system-databases/metrics-summary.md), and `inspection_result`) are obtained by querying the monitoring tables in `metrics_schema`.
+To dynamically observe and compare cluster conditions of different time periods, the SQL diagnosis system introduces cluster monitoring system tables.
+All monitoring tables are in the metrics schema, and you can query the monitoring information using SQL statements in this schema.
+In fact, the data of the three monitoring-related summary tables ([`metrics_summary`](/reference/system-databases/metrics-summary.md), [`metrics_summary_by_label`](/reference/system-databases/metrics-summary.md), and `inspection_result`) are obtained by querying the monitoring tables in the metrics schema.
 Currently, many system tables are added and you can query the information of these tables through the [`information_schema.metrics_tables`](/reference/system-databases/metrics-tables.md) table.

 ## Overview